collective/collective.elections/README.rst

 We will maintain the three roles mentioned before:

- - EA: probably mapped as Manager or Site Administrator
+ - EA (probably mapped as Manager or Site Administrator)
- - EO: probably mapped as Editor
+ - EO (probably mapped as Editor)
- - GU: probably mapped as Contributor
+ - GU (probably mapped as Contributor)

 Workflow states
 ---------------

-We visualize a workflow with, more or less, the following states (we need better, descriptive names):
+We visualize a workflow with, more or less, the following states:

- #. **Initial configuration**
+ #. **Private**
       Initial state of the election; the EA fills all the parameters.
- #. **Signature of configuration**
+ #. **Public**
-      The CEO will add EO and sign the configuration.
+      The CEO will add more information about EO and sign the file with the parameters of the election.
- #. **Configuration of rolls**
+ #. **Draft**
-      The EA will then proceed to create the rolls.
+      The EA will then proceed to create the rolls of nominees and voters.
- #. **Signature of rolls**
+ #. **Pending**
       Any EO can sign the rolls.
- #. **Acceptance of nominations**
-      Rolls will be visible to voters as draft lists; in case of any issue with nominees or voters we must return to 3; nominees can accept nominations.
- #. **Withdraw of nominations**
+ #. **Nominating**
-      Rolls will be visible to voters as draft lists; in case of any issue with nominees or voters we must return to 3; nominees can withdraw nominations.
+      Draft lists will be visible to everyone; in case of any issue with nominees or voters we must return to the Draft state.
+Nominees can accept or withdraw nominations; in case of acceptance, they will become candidates.
- #. **Waiting to start**
-      We enter and leave this state automatically when dates arrive.
  #. **Voting**
-      Election is open to voters; we leave this state automatically when end date arrives.
+      Election is open to voters as soon as the start date arrives; we leave this state automatically when end date arrives.
+ #. **Counting**
+      The votes are being counted.
- #. **Count of votes**
+ #. **Validating**
- #. **Validation of the election**
+      The results of the election are being validated.
- #. **Waiting to publish**
+ #. **Published**
-      We enter and leave this state automatically when dates arrive.
- #. **Publication of the results**
-      Results of the election is available to everybody.
+      Results of the election are available to everybody as soon as the publishing date arrives.
- #. **Election is closed**
+ #. **Closed**
       No one can make further changes to the election object.